-The Division also offers a two year part-time Graduate Diploma in Human Communication, in which lectures on radio and television are combined with laboratory/ tutorial work at the Kensington campus.
-The Division also offers a number of subjects on tape leading to the award of the Graduate Diploma in Engineering Developments and the Graduate Diploma in Current Science.
-For details see the section Graduate Study in the Faculty of Engineering Handbook.
+In the field of Human Communications, both a graduate diploma course and a Master of Engineering Science degree course are offered by the Faculty of Engineering, for which the Division makes available lectures on radio and television which are combined with laboratory/tutorial work at the Kensington campus.
+The Division also makes available a number of subjects on tape in the graduate diploma courses in Energy Developments and Current Science, offered respectively by the Faculties of Engineering and Science.
+For details see the section Graduate Study in the Engineering and/or Combined Sciences Handbooks.

-The research projects in the Division are principally in the field of learning and perception, using the media of radio and television, and in automated educational television program production and presentation.
+The research projects in the Division are principally in the field of learning and perception, using the media of radio, computer terminals and television, and in automated educational television program production and presentation.

 The Co-ordinator of Postgraduate Extension Studies is Associate Professor D. Broadbent.
-The Division is located on the top floor of the Science Building, High Street, Kensington.
+The Division is located on the top floor of the Mathews Building, High Street, Kensington.
 Telephone 663 0351 extn 2691.